ondrejbiza/bandits/README.md

 ### Non-stationary Environment

-In this non-stationary environment experiments, all action values start at 0.
-After each step of the agents, the action values take a small random step drawn from a normal distribution.
+In this experiment, all action values start at 0.
+After all agents perform a single action, the action values take a small random step drawn from a normal distribution.
 Therefore, the action values change as the bandits interact with the environment.

 I compare the ε-greedy bandit from the previous section with a modified version that uses a constant α during sample averaging.
 Constant α value causes it to prioritize recent rewards, which models the non-stationary environment better.